bruvellu/cephalic-furrow/3-text/furrow.md

 These two parameters can be combined into a single dimensionless bending rigidity, $K_{b}^{\text{*}}$ ({@fig:fold-model}c).

 To simulate the physical interactions between mitotic domains, germ band, and cephalic furrow, we defined the mitotic domains as compressed regions which tend to expand (they contain more particles compared to the surrounding regions), and the cephalic furrow as a narrow region having an intrinsic negative curvature predisposing the tissue to invaginate ({@fig:fold-model}b).
-The germ band is defined by the position of the posterior end of the tissue ($g$), which is fixed at different fractions of egg length for each simulation ({@fig:fold-model}b).
+The germ band is defined by the position of the posterior end of the tissue ($g$), which is fixed at different fractions of egg length for each simulation ({@fig:fold-model}a,b).
 The effect of germ band extension appears as a global compression in the blastoderm.
 To run the simulations, we defined a ground level of random noise and iterated towards equilibrium of the total energy in the system (see Methods).
 We then set several simulations with different bending rigidity values and combinations of presence/absence of mitotic domains, cephalic furrow, and percentages of germ band extension to quantify the position, frequency, and depth of ectopic folding in the epithelium.